 Show All Answers

-Since August 1, 2013, the AWC Membership rates are: $50 per year for City of Rogers residents $60 per year for non-City of Rogers residents.
+The AWC Membership rates are: $50 per year for City of Rogers residents; $60 per year for non-City of Rogers residents.
 This includes access to all amenities of the facility.
 Residency will be determined by the address on the individual’s Driver’s License.
 Please bring your license when turning in your membership application and payment to the front desk.
 We accept cash, check, debit, Visa, MasterCard, and Discover.